 The DLL must be enabled for normal operation.
 DLL enable is required during power-up initialization and upon returning to normal operation after having disabled the DLL for the purpose of debug or evaluation.
-(When the device exits self refresh mode, the DLL is enabled automatically.)
-Any time the DLL is enabled, a DLL Reset and 200 clock cycles with CKE HIGH must occur before a READ command can be issued.
+When the device exits self refresh mode, the DLL is enabled automatically.
+Any time the DLL is enabled, 200 clock cycles with CKE HIGH must occur before a READ command can be issued.

-Figure 7: Extended Mode Register Definition Diagram
+Figure 8: Extended Mode Register Definition Diagram